asd-noor/codemap/README.md

-# CodeFinder
+# CodeMap

 > A high-performance semantic code graph server for AI agents

-CodeFinder is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that builds and maintains a real-time semantic graph of your codebase.
+CodeMap is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that builds and maintains a real-time semantic graph of your codebase.
 It combines rapid AST parsing with Language Server Protocol integration to provide AI agents with deep code understanding, dependency tracking, and impact analysis.

 ## Features